bamadesigner/bamadesigner-gatsby/src/content/contact.md

 path: "/contact/"
 date: "2019-05-04"
 title: "Contact me"
-template: ""
+template: "contact"
 ---
-My contact form is down for the moment so, if you'd like to reach out, [DM me on Twitter](https://twitter.com/bamadesigner).
+What’s on your mind?

+If you’d like to get in touch, submitting this form will send me an email.